prg-titech/Kanon/README.md

 # Kanon

-__Kanon__ is programming environment.
+__Kanon__ is a live programming environment.
-If you write JavaScript code in left side editor, the data structure of your code is rendered in right side as graph.
+If you write JavaScript code in left side editor, data structures that are got by executing your code are rendered in right side as a graph.

 ## How to use